How to build a Vue.js Word (DOC and DOCX) viewer using Nutrient

 Opening and rendering Office documents in the browser

-Nutrient Web SDK brings support for Word, Excel, and PowerPoint formats to your application, without you or your users needing any MS Office software, MS Office licenses, or third-party open source software.
-The technology works by converting an Office document to PDF directly in the browser, and the document is then rendered in our JavaScript viewer.
+Nutrient Web SDK brings Word, Excel, and PowerPoint support to your application without requiring Microsoft Office software, Microsoft Office licenses, or a third-party conversion service.
+It converts the Office document to PDF in the browser and renders the result in the JavaScript viewer.
+Opening Office files requires the Office Files component in your Nutrient license.

 Unlocking more capabilities with Office-to-PDF conversion

-By converting an Office document to PDF using client-side JavaScript, you have the option to support a rich array of additional Office document functionality, such as:
+By converting an Office document to PDF using client-side JavaScript, you can add functionality to the converted PDF representation, such as:

-- Text editing — Edit text directly in the displayed Office document.
+- Text editing — Edit text in the converted PDF.

 - Annotations — Boost collaboration by adding text highlights, comments, or stamps.

-- Adding signatures — Draw, type, or upload a signature directly to a Word document.
+- Adding signatures — Draw, type, or upload a signature to the converted PDF.

 Requirements to get started